TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-06-15-how-to-create-monorepo-from-existing-repositories-in-7-steps.md

 All right, we have working `composer.json` with united versions.
 That was the most challenging part, so great job!

-No, we need to clean configs of tools that help us with daily development:
+Now we need to clean configs of tools that help us with daily development:

 - ECS
 - PHPStan